serialport/node-serialport/README.md

 | B3             | 32-bit ARM Cortex-A53 |    ARMv8    |

 #### sudo / root
-If you're going to use `sudo` or root to install Node-Serialport, `npm` occasionally requires you to use the unsafe parameters flag:
+If you're going to use `sudo` or root to install Node-Serialport, `npm` will occasionally require you to use the unsafe parameters flag:

 ```bash
 sudo npm install serialport --unsafe-perm --build-from-source